AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Afterlife

-Afterlife refers to the belief that there is life in some form after the death of the physical body.
+The afterlife is the belief in life in some form after the physical body dies.

 Agape